devmtl2024/site/CODE_OF_CONDUCT.md

 ## Photography

-In order to make DjangoCon US 2021 a great experience for everyone, do not photograph, video, or audio record anyone at DjangoCon without their express permission, sought in advance.
+In order to make /dev/mtl 2024 a great experience for everyone, do not photograph, video, or audio record anyone at DjangoCon without their express permission, sought in advance.
 If someone does not want to be photographed, video or audio recorded, please respect their wishes.